-Director of Corporate Resources' responsibilities for the pension fund financial statements in the Pension Fund Annual Report
+Acting Chief Finance Officer's responsibilities for the pension fund financial statements in the Pension Fund Annual Report

-Under the Local Government Pension Scheme Regulations 2013 the Director of Corporate Resources of the Authority is responsible for the preparation of the pension fund financial statements, which must include the Fund Account, the Net Asset Statement and supporting notes and disclosures prepared in accordance with proper practices.
-Proper practices for the pension fund financial statements in both the Statement of Accounts and the Pension Fund Annual Report are set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.
+Under the Local Government Pension Scheme Regulations 2013 the Acting Chief Finance Officer of the Authority is responsible for the preparation of the pension fund financial statements, which must include the Fund Account, the Net Assets Statement and supporting notes and disclosures prepared in accordance with proper practices.
+Proper practices for the pension fund financial statements in both the Statement of Accounts and the Pension Fund Annual Report are set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19.